 A business should as questions such as how much of this data is valuable?
 And how much of this data is fine-tuned and should be backed up in an encrypted database?
 These questions can help a business create a full-proof backup plan.

 Data backup costs money and hence it should not be backed up randomly.
 Making it crucial for businesses to strategically plan how they will go about the process.

 It is important to be redundant in the process as there has to be a backup for the information that cannot be recovered if it is lost.

 It is also pivotal, to understand the importance of redundancy in terms of geographical location.
 The foresight mitigates the impact of disasters and ensures that critical and sensitive data is easily accessible to the workforce and backed up in multiple locations for safety.

-Similar to data loss, enterprises can face another difficulty such as data breach.
-The most convenient way to prevent such breaches is by enforcing security protocols such as restricted access and passwords permission for classified data as well as backups.
+Similar to data loss, enterprises can face another difficulty such as a data breach.
+The most convenient way to prevent such breaches is by enforcing security protocols such as restricted access and password permission for classified data as well as backups.

 3. Regular Testing

 Testing a backup plan is necessary, a business should test a backup platform as soon as it is executed and it should keep texting the platform from time to time.

 Testing helps identify operational errors and defects that are critical errors made by the business.
 Businesses can avoid such errors through training, preparation, testing, and periodically analyzing the plan.